Chris35Wills/Help/LINUX_notes.md

 access it because you don;t have the permission!)
 ****************************

-ls -lh						List files in a directory + directories + size
+ls -d */ 			List all subdirectories in a directory ls -lh						List files in a directory + directories + size
 							(in a readable format)
 ls -la						List files in a directory + hidden files